 Typical symptoms of atopic eczema

-Atopic eczema can practically occur on extensive areas of the entire body.
-Nevertheless, only certain typical areas are often affected.
+Atopic eczema can practically occur on all areas of the body.
+Nevertheless, certain areas are more often affected.
 These include:

 - joint bends